Human-Compatible/monorepo/README.md

 We equip and support entrepreneurs and software engineers, of both today and the future, with the skills and tools required to build their own companies.
-Equipping them to use the current state of the art in safe AI for their products.
+Sending them onwards and upwards building their products on top of the current state of the art in safe AI.